rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/cloud-snapshots-cli.rst

 Provision MySQL Database
 ------------------------

-We will not create a MySQL database to use with Cloud Snapshots
+We will now create a MySQL database to use with Cloud Snapshots

 .. code-block:: shell